lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 The “during X do Y” template is used in several cards.
 When this template is used, only one Y can be done per X with this card.
 For instance, you may move blood from your vampire to your pool with Vessel only once per unlock phase.

+*“During X, Z can Y”* is the same template and follows the same rules, only if multiple Z can use it (*eg.* "any older vampire"), each of them gets the opportunity once.

 ##### “Lock X to do Y”

 These effects require an unlocked minion to be used, they cannot be used by locked minions.